 The New York University COVID-19 Task Force — which includes the NYU School of Global Public Health, health care providers at NYU Langone Health, and engineers at NYU Tandon School of Engineering — will work in collaboration with the Open Face PPE Project to make the process, from design to end-use in healthcare settings, available to all for free.
 The Task Force will specifically call on smaller manufacturers to get involved as they have the resources to more quickly ramp up production.

-Led by Steve Kuyan, Grant Fox and Uriel Eisen of the NYU Tandon Future Labs and Sayar Lonial (Tandon), the NYU COVID-19 Task Force focuses on developing rapid-response solutions to critical issues facing our healthcare system, including designing, manufacturing, and distributing personal protective equipment (PPE) and medical support equipment/devices to New York City hospitals as our city battles the pandemic.
+Led by Steve Kuyan, Grant Fox, and Uriel Eisen of the NYU Tandon Future Labs, and Sayar Lonial at NYU Tandon Communications, the NYU COVID-19 Task Force focuses on developing rapid-response solutions to critical issues facing our healthcare system, including designing, manufacturing, and distributing personal protective equipment (PPE) and medical support equipment/devices to New York City hospitals as our city battles the pandemic.
 The task force draws from across the University including Courant, Global Public Health, and Langone to mobilize expertise and resources in engineering, medicine, public health, entrepreneurship and computer science.